Group-10-INFO3305/proposal/README.md

     - This is a page where user can order the food and beverage of choice.
     - Before ordering, user are required to enter their details such as name and phone number so that if anything happened, user can be contacted easily.

+4) Main/Home Page

+    - User can choose to view the menu or order food.

 d) Views, Controllers, Routes, Models, ERD